 We would say that no decision should be taken to proceed to surgery for hiatus hernia lightly.
 A proper specialist diagnosis is essential.

 For many cases of hiatus hernia, it is perfectly possible to end the problem once and for all by a procedure which makes a stronger ‘valve’ function.
 This is accomplished by tightening the hiatus area in order to keep the stomach in its correct place below the diaphragm, and which reinstates the correct opening into the stomach, preventing the reflux and other symptoms.

 At The British Hernia Centre, we effect the procedure through tiny incisions using a ‘keyhole’ technique.

-The patient is admitted to Hospital for usually no more than one night and there follows a recuperation period of about a week.
+The patient is admitted to hospital for usually no more than one night, followed by a recuperation period of about a week.
 After this time, most patients are able to get back to virtually their normal routine without any of the symptoms of the hiatus hernia.

 Despite the very high success rate of this operation, we follow the following important steps before planning the procedure: